 To develop a film industry it is necessary to build a base first.
-Netflix, Prime and Hotstar have all discovered there is a diaspora in their markets that retain an interest in the original cultures.
-They also have the problem of filling space for their regular audience and have learned that the invention of subtitles has opened new markets for these foreign language films.
+Netflix, Prime and Hotstar have all discovered there is a diaspora in their markets that retain an interest in their original cultures.
+The streamers also have the problem of filling space for their regular audience and have learned that the invention of subtitles has opened new markets for these foreign language films.

 An early exposure was to "Aalorukkam" (2018) that seemed like a long boring search of an old man for his son not seen in 18 years.
 Then he was shocked to learn that his son was now a daughter and living as a wife with a child.
 He reacted perhaps as one might expect of an old man in a backward culture and left disgusted.
 The movie had an ambiguous ending where he stopped the taxi he was in and we were left to ponder if he had changed his attitude.
 Since then I have learned that Kerala is in fact more progressive regarding transsexuals than many other parts of the world.